Delicatessen: M-Estimation in Python: Abstract

 \section{Abstract}

-M-estimation is a general statistical approach that simplifies and unifies estimation in a variety of settings.
-Here, we introduce \texttt{delicatessen}, a Python library that automates the tedious calculations of M-estimation.
-To highlight the utility of \texttt{delicatessen} for data analyses in life science research, we provide several illustrations: linear regression robust to outliers, estimation of a dose-response curve, and standardization of results.
+M-estimation is a general statistical framework that simplifies estimation.
+Here, we introduce \texttt{delicatessen}, a Python library that automates the tedious calculations of M-estimation, and supports both built-in user-specified estimating equations.
+To highlight the utility of \texttt{delicatessen} for quantitative data analysis, we provide several illustrations common to life science research: linear regression robust to outliers, estimation of a dose-response curve, and standardization of results.